zenmastaflash/fromany-country/README.md

   - ✅ Display name, bio, current location
   - Profile Visibility - Complete, but currently not active
   - Notification Preferences - Complete but currently not active
-  - Emergency Contact - created, but doesn't stick on refresh
+  - ✅ Emergency Contact - created, but no actions (SOS button)
   - SOS button (sends info to emergency contact with last known wheereabouts.
 Considering integration with a tool like internationalSOS or other)
-  - Account Deletion - Button added, functionality not there yet.
+  - ✅ Account Deletion.

 - **Resource Center**
   - ✅ Coliving